ianderrington/genai/docs/Understanding/architectures/index.md

 [Foundation models](https://en.wikipedia.org/wiki/Foundation_models) are large-scale models that are pre-trained with self or semi-supervision on vast amounts of data and can be fine-tuned for specific tasks.
 These models serve as a foundation or base for various applications, reducing the need to train models from scratch.

+!!! important "Foundation models"
+    Foundation models, by their nature, will continually expand in scope and potential.
+We share some seminal papers on foundation models here.

+    Continual evolution of models may be found in hubs such as [Hugging Face](https://huggingface.co/models?other=foundation+model&sort=trending).

 ## Model Learning

 There are several fundamental ways that models can 'learn' in relation to how data interacts with the model.